 Fire season begins April 1 in Lac Ste.
 Anne County each year.
 Effective January 13, 2011, the County established a year-round permitting system.
 This means that AT ANY TIME OF THE YEAR a Fire Permit must be obtained from your local Fire Guardian for ANY BURNING you would like to do (with the exception of backyard fire pits or burn barrels).
-Permits for burn barrels became obsolete in 2014 with changes that remain in place today within Fire Bylaw #18-2015.
-Importantly, even though Burn Barrel permits are no longer required, the County still DOES NOT ALLOW the use of burn barrels in County Hamlets or Multi-Parcel (named) Subdivisions.

 It is unlawful to burn without a Fire Permit and you may be fined as per the County’s Fire Bylaw.
 It is also unlawful to set off Fireworks without a Fireworks Permit and you may be fined per the County’s Fireworks Bylaw.

 Fire and Fireworks Permits are FREE, so your cooperation is greatly appreciated.
 Residents interested in obtaining Forest & Prairie (Wildfire) Insurance should contact their insurance agent, as a number of insurance companies and brokers offer this type of insurance coverage as an add-on to existing farm/house policies.

 If there is a fire on your property and Lac Ste.
 Anne County Fire Services provides fire suppression, the County may invoice the land owners for those costs.
 Please call the Fire Services Department should you have any questions regarding fire insurance or billing for fire suppression costs at 780.785.3411 (toll-free1.866.880.5722).